HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ### The revocable privacy option

 However to keep the service affordable and accessible to everyone, we developped a system that significantly reduces the amount of the deposit required, down to the cost of renting a bike for 1 day.
-In counterpart, the user must provide a file containing his personal data upon invocation of the smartcontract (via the rentbike function).
+In counterpart, the user must provide a file containing his personal data upon invocation of the smart contract (via the rentbike function).
 However, we want that personal data to remain inaccessible to anyone unless the bike gets stolen.
-We developped a system that achieves this by using asymetric key encryption and a TEE (see footnote n4 for an explanation of this technology).
+We developped a system that achieves this by using asymetric key encryption and a secure decryptor on a TEE (see footnote 4 for an explanation of this technology).
 This goal can be broken down in 3 subgoals:

 ##### Users can’t revoke access to personal data once contract is invoked